JensMetzner/Thesis-Template/README.md

 This is a template for a thesis.

 ## Build
-This template uses `pdflatex` and `biber` for the build process.
-In addition _magic comments_ are defined.
+For building this repository you can use either `pdflatex` and `biber` or `latexmk` for the build process.
+For a better writing experience, _magic comments_ have been defined.

 ## Travis
+If you want to use [travis-ci.com](travis) for this project, you have to define a `GITHUB_TOKEN` with a _Personal access tokens_ in the _environment variables_ of your travis project.
+You can create a _Personal access tokens_ at the github page at '_Settings_' > '_Developer settings_'.

+Travis will build the current state of the repository after each push and the resulting pdf will then be pushed to the `compiled` branch.
-Add `GITHUB_TOKEN` to the _environment variables_ of your travis project.
-By adding a tag in github, a release version of the current state will be build and added to this tag.
-After every commit, travis will build the current state and will push the resulting pdf to the `compiled` branch.
+Furthermore, by adding and pushing a tag to this repository the current state of the repository will be also build and then added to the releases.